Adding Custom Back End Routes

 In order to have a correct Contao back end route, we need an additional request parameter called _scope with the value backend.
 This way you are telling Contao that this route belongs to the back end and should be handled accordingly.
 See this article for more information about the backend scope.

 Be sure to have imported your bundle’s Controllers in your routes.yaml before the ContaoCoreBundle routes.
+If you are developing a bundle for the Contao Managed Edition, be sure to load your routes in your Plugin class.

 # config/routes.yaml